 Lunch should be a pleasant time for all students.
 Students are expected to behave appropriately and courteously.
 Staff members monitor the cafeteria in order to provide a safe, pleasant atmosphere.
 We welcome all visitors to eat with their children.
 Please check in to the office and receive a visitor's badge.
 We do have a small parent table located in our cafeteria for visitors.
 Please note that space is limited.
 We apologize for inconvenience.
 Knox County Schools has the K12 Payment Center.
 This on-line system allows parents to establish their own login/password and to add money to their student's account (by name, birth date, and school) for extra purchases, such as ice cream and/or milk.
-Parents can then view their student's cafeteria account balance, their meal purchases, set up automatic payments, or make onetime payments.
+Parents can then view their student's cafeteria account balance, their meal purchases, set up automatic payments, or make one-time payments.

-For information regarding this account go to KCS website- For Families tab and choose school nutrition.
+For information regarding this account go to KCS website, choose the Families Tab and choose School Cash Online.